../vignettes/B-DataFormatsForProportions.Rmd

 in a string.

-This format may be prefered for linear modelers (but it may rapidly becomes very long!).
+This format may be preferred for linear modelers (but it may rapidly becomes very long!).
 There is always at least these columns: One Id column, one column to indicate a within-subject level, and one column to indicate the observed score.
 On the other hand, this format has fewer columns in repeated measure designs.

 This example shows the first 6 lines of the 2-factor between design data above, stored in the long format.